From our founder Susan’s diary:

 I didn’t understand when the experienced dealer started joking very nervously about the fact that I had been handing out my catalogue on his doorstep.
 He seemed to be going on and on about this at the end of the evening.
 Had he drunk too much wine?
 What was going on?
 And why hadn’t the major collector given me his card, anyway?
-Oddly, he had suggested in a roundabout way that I should know better.
+Oddly, he had suggested in a roundabout way that I should know better.Whoops!

 I understood that the collector was a client of the other dealer, and that any resulting sales would go through the other gallery.
 I was trying to help, and as I was the artist’s representative, I had a better understanding of the artist’s history and work.

-However I had not communicated any of this, and as far as the experienced dealer and his collector were concerned, the new kid on the block was attempting to steal clients attained through several decades of hard work.
+However, I had not communicated any of this, and as far as the experienced dealer and his collector were concerned, the new kid on the block was attempting to steal clients attained through several decades of hard work.

 My actions were ostensibly thoughtless.
 And moreover, I wasn’t even trying to hide what I was doing.
 I apologised to the dealer and made it clear that I would not be selling work directly to any of his clients.
 I also clarified that such had never been the objective.

 In hindsight, I can see that the veteran dealer took his understanding of how the art world works for granted.
-To him, it was a no-brainier: at his gallery, when another dealer has consigned pieces, they don’t promote their own business by handing out business cards and catalogues.
+To him, it was a no-brainer: at his gallery, when another dealer has consigned pieces, they don’t promote their own business by handing out business cards and catalogues.

 - By doing this, you significantly increase the likelihood that the new art dealer will make a success of their career – and thus, you will help nurture a business relationship for long-term mutual benefit.